ndrstmr/php-icap-client/README.md

 data becomes available within the configured timeout, an `IcapTimeoutException` is thrown.

+### Read Buffer Size

+The transport reads data in chunks controlled by `setReadBufferSize()`.
+The default buffer size is 8192 bytes.
+Reduce this value when working with non‑blocking socket clients to limit how much data is read at a time.

+### Non‑blocking Sockets

+Custom implementations of `SocketClientInterface` may return immediately when no data is available (for example using `socket_set_nonblock()` or `stream_select`).
+The provided `PhpSocketClient` remains blocking by default but can be swapped out for a non‑blocking variant.

 ## Running Tests

 Execute the following command to run the test suite: